A grade of C- or better in MATH 160 (Precalculus) or MATH 161 Placement.

 Students are expected to do their homework and participate in class.
 Students should expect to spend a minimum of three hours outside of class on homework and review for every hour spent in class.
 Occasionally specific homework problems will be assigned for collection and grading.
 Students should submit all homework by the date due.
 Late homework will not be accepted without valid excuse.
 Discussion between students on homework assignments is encouraged, but homework submitted for grading should be written up separately.

-There will be four tests and a comprehensive final examination.
+There will be three tests and a final examination.

 Course grade will be calculated as follows.